numba/numba/docs/source/cuda/external-memory.rst

 ======================================

-When an EMM Plugin is in use (see :ref:`setting-emm-plugin`), Numba will make allocation and deallocation through the Plugin.
+When an EMM Plugin is in use (see :ref:`setting-emm-plugin`), Numba will make memory allocations and deallocations through the Plugin.
 It will never directly call functions such as ``cuMemAlloc``, ``cuMemFree``, etc.

 EMM Plugins always take responsibility for the management of device memory.